csetiawan88/usyd_bootcamp/21-MERN/01-Activities/Day-2/12-Stu_MERN-Setup/Unsolved/README.md

 ## Client-side Functionality

-* TODO: Explain what this object does in the client-side `client/vite.config.js` file:
+- TODO: Explain what this object does in the client-side `client/vite.config.js` file:

+* Since we run a front-end and back-end server for our full-stack application in development, we set it up so all client-side requests to our API server are prefixed with the API server's URL.

 ```js
   proxy: {